Biography

 "Jugend Musiziert" Federal Competition

-Weekend of Special Prices “WESPE”
+Weekend of Special Prizes “WESPE”

 Category: Best Interpretation of a Work of Classical Modernism